Carl D. Perkins Basic Grant Overview

 Hill College realizes not all prospective students initially have the information and understanding they need to make decisions about enrolling in college.
 To assist these prospective students with career and educational choices, the college provides informational presentations to the community.

-College staff work with public schools, prisons, community organizations, and other groups to prepare prospective students to make informed choices about their educational futures, including assistance in such areas as financial aid, academic deficiencies, and learning disabilities.
+College staff work with public schools, prisons, community organizations, and other groups to prepare prospective students to make informed choices about their educational futures, including assistance in such areas as financial aid, academic deficiencies, and disability services.

 Johnson County Campus: 817.760.5650